Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Today, we leave the pans and make our way to Kasane, a lively town situated on the southern bank of the Chobe River, where Botswana, Namibia, Zambia, and Zimbabwe almost meet.
 We should arrive in time for lunch and have ample time to settle into our beautiful riverside lodge.

-Later, we head off a boat cruise along the Chobe River in Chobe National Park, providing us with an up-close view of various wild animals such as hippos, antelopes, buffalos, crocodiles, and renown numbers of elephants.
+Later, we head off on a boat cruise along the Chobe River in Chobe National Park, providing us with an up-close view of various wild animals such as hippos, antelopes, buffalo, crocodiles, and numerous elephants.
 Our boat-based game viewing offers excellent photographic opportunities for capturing the birds and wildlife attracted to the Chobe riverbanks.

 • Meals: Breakfast, Lunch & Dinner